Krishnacoder24/nyayai/README.md

 filesystem path, not a shared/cloud remote, so `dvc pull` on a different machine needs the remote pointed at wherever you actually keep the DVC storage first (`dvc remote modify local url <path>`).

+**right now `model/checkpoint.dvc` points at an empty directory (0 files)**
+- no fine-tuning run has happened yet (see "training the model" above), so there's nothing real for `dvc pull` to fetch there today. this will start meaning something once `train/train.py` actually gets run and the checkpoint gets added/pushed.

 **On a fresh clone:**
 ```bash